UCLA-StarAI/mc2/README.md

-# mc2
+# Expected Prediction and Moments for Probabilistic Circuits
-Code for "On Tractable Computation of Expected Predictions, NeurIPS 2019"
+Initial Repository to include the code for the paper "On Tractable Computation of Expected Predictions, NeurIPS 2019".